Prof. Udi Qimron: 'History will judge the hysteria' - Technology & Health

 He went on to explain that infection of children is a welcome thing, because it protects at-risk populations.
 "For the same reason, I would open up the whole education system, because the vast majority is made up of people who are not at risk.
 Of course a solution needs to be found for teachers suffering from diabetes or other background diseases, but I see no reason to prevent activities that encourage the economy.
 Not only because it allows parents to go to work, but also because it lowers mortality in the long run.
 I would also ask children and young people to take off their masks.
 Of course, it is impossible to force a child to take off a mask, but proper information will do the job."

-"At the same time, I would call on at-risk populations, our parents and people with background illnesses, to avoid social gatherings in the coming months until we reach the appropriate immune depth.
+"At the same time, I would call on at-risk populations, our parents and people with background illnesses, to avoid social gatherings in the coming months until we reach the appropriate immunity depth.
 It is possible and desirable to recommend at-risk populations to wear masks.
 I would also open the skies and abolish the isolation obligation for those returning from abroad.
 With the situation of carriers abroad compared to within Israel, there is no reason to isolate tourists, just as you and I are not isolated even though we have an even higher probability than that of a random tourist from abroad to be a carrier.
 These are things that got into our minds four months ago and we do not understand that their time has passed," he added.